 Bert’s Drugstore street view

-Image is an east side street view of the two storied Bert’s Drugstore building exhibiting signs and window advertisements for a variety of businesses therein, including Rexall Drugs, Drug Fountain, Post Office, Barbershop, Bus Depot, Jewelry, Liquor Store and Bar.
+Image is an east side street view of the two storied Bert’s Drugstore building exhibiting signs and window advertisements for a variety of businesses therein, including Rexall Drugs, Soda Fountain, Post Office, Barbershop, Bus Depot, Jewelry, Liquor Store and Bar.
 Two automobiles are parked in front.

 Palmer, Alaska